status-im/specs/README.md

 - Transport privacy (Whisper, etc)
 - Payload and messages

-x4-x8 is Oskar cutting things up into orthogonal pieces.
+(x4-x8 is Oskar cutting things up into orthogonal pieces.)

 ## Incubation

 Things that are being researched and might show up as SIP in the future.
 See [Big Brother protocol](https://github.com/status-im/bigbrother-specs/).

+x9 upcoming: Minimal Viable Data Sync, which will provide reliable data sync between clients, only relying on best-effort delivery.
+More on requirements here: https://github.com/status-im/specs/

+Later:
+- Whisper better bandwidth (topic partition)
+- Specific payloads for SNT use cases
+- MLS
+- PSS
+- Mixnet
+- Etc